 British people consume just over half of the recommended fibre intake

 The recommended intake of fibre per day is 30g, on average British people consume just over half of that at 18g.
 On a positive note however, there has been a growing interest in fibre as people become more aware of it's benefits to gut health which is another growing wellness trend.
-This is turn is pushing new products with high fibre claims into the market - let hope that with these sorts of innovations 2019 becomes the year of fibre and puts deficiency issues into reverse.
+This is turn is pushing new products with high fibre claims into the market - lets hope, with these sorts of innovations, deficiency issues are put into reverse.

 It's expected that vitamin D levels will drop in the winter time due to the fact that we don't get enough sun exposure to synthesize the sufficient amounts however surprisingly this issue is getting worse.
 Between January and March nearly 20% of children aged 4 to 10 and 37% of children aged between 11 and 18 and nearly a third of adults were at risk of vitamin D deficiency.

 In 2016 the UK government updated their official advice to recommend that all individuals over the age of 5 supplement daily with 10µg of vitamin D during autumn and winter and those younger than 5 be given a supplement every day throughout the year.

 It appears that this advice is starting to seep through with Mintel recently reporting on Vitamin D taking over Vitamin C as the UK's favourite single vitamin supplement.